Quantagonia: Shaping the Future of Quantum Optimization

 What Advice Would You Give Fellow Deep Tech Founders?

 My background is technical, as I studied computer science, but I quickly realized that I also have to focus on the business side.
-To build great products, market them, and still listen to your customers!
-Don’t just focus on elegant algorithms, but also think of the value your customers receive.
+To build great products, market them, and still listen to your customers—don’t just focus on elegant algorithms; consider the value your customers receive.